jhart54/chord_chart_transposition/README.md

 - pdf_chord_charts: folder for complete PDF chord charts to be saved
 - processing_files/fonts: folder/sub-folder to store fonts used in printing

-Lastly, I want to credit Manohar Vanga with several of the musical processing functions I borrowed from the excellent tutorial found here (hyperlink).
+Lastly, I want to credit Manohar Vanga with several of the musical processing functions I borrowed from the excellent tutorial found [here](https://www.mvanga.com/blog/basic-music-theory-in-200-lines-of-python)).
 Feel free to reach out with any questions or improvements if you end up using any of this code!